Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 It's important to have a culture of continual improvement that focuses on efficient day-to-day operations for applications in the SDDC, such as maintaining SLAs, maintaining availability, having the capacity to minimize service disruptions, and having a smooth delivery.
 For example, the Azure VMware solution makes it possible to expand the environment with minimal user input.
 If manually expanding the contract, it should be documented who will perform these activities and how to do it.
 AVS operators should ensure node reservation is available for growing the environment as needed.
 Also, someone should be responsible for identifying underutilized or idle resources and right-sizing VMs to reduce unnecessary costs.

+### Tagging Strategies and Best Practices

  A tagging strategy can be applied for chargeback and resource tracking.
-These tags can be applied during provisioning.
-Leveraging infrastructure as code can create, update, and destroy guest VM and work alongside a configuration management tool
+These tags are key-pair values defined at the resource level and can be applied during provisioning.
+Leveraging infrastructure as code can create, update, and destroy guest VM and work alongside a configuration management tool.
+Examples of tags include
+ - Environment: Identifying resources as "Production," "QA," or "Dev Test"
+ - Cost Center to track resource costs and expenses
+ - SLA: Prioritizing resources on their SLA requirements
+ - Lifecycle: Noting if the application is "Active," "Archived," or "Retired.
+ - Criticality: Labeling resources based on their business impact and significance

+These tagging considerations are general, and it's important that the tagging strategy used aids in effective resource categorization, resource lifecycle management, and reporting within AVS.

 ### Recommendations
-- Identify roles and responsibilities and assign owners based on least privilege (e.g., Network Engineer, Security, Application Owners/Developers, etc.)
-- Adopt a framework such as ITIL/ISO to map day-to-day operations, processes, and activities, faster knowledge transfers, continuous improvements, and change management.
 - Use Tags for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).

+ #### Assessment Questions
+ - Are there tags on the workloads services, and does the tagging strategy align with organizational needs?

 #### Assessment Questions
 - Are roles and responsibilities identified (e.g., Network Engineer, Security, Application Owners/Developers, etc) and mapped to roles based on least privilege?